JakeSteam/blog-programming/_posts/2018-11-02-developing-android-apps-with-firebase-cloud-functions.md

 4. Next run `firebase init functions`, which will ask you a few questions about your setup.
 Click any of the following items to view a screenshot of the installation at that point.
     1. [The project to use](https://i.imgur.com/WD5ZNUk.png), I chose my Firebase Reference Project.
     2. [The language to use](https://i.imgur.com/taBpPWI.png), I chose JavaScript.
-    3. [Whether style checker ESLint should be used &amp; dependencies should be installed](https://i.imgur.com/h6b7TFp.png), I chose “Yes” to both.
+    3. [Whether style checker ESLint should be used &amp; dependencies should be installed](https://i.imgur.com/h6b7TFp.png), I chose "Yes" to both.
-5. You should now have a project folder containing a few files and folders. `functions/index.js` is the most important file, as it contains your functions’ actual code.
+5. You should now have a project folder containing a few files and folders. `functions/index.js` is the most important file, as it contains your functions' actual code.
 Open this file up and uncomment the lines relating to `export.helloWorld`.

-That’s it, your local environment is now fully setup, and you’ve got a “Hello World” function ready to deploy!
+That's it, your local environment is now fully setup, and you've got a "Hello World" function ready to deploy!

 ### Deploying Firebase Cloud Functions